thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 This tells us something about how far the different local optima at which `hc_1swap` can get stuck are apart in terms of objective value.
 The value of&nbsp;*sd* ranges from&nbsp;28 on&nbsp;`abz7` to&nbsp;137 on&nbsp;`swv15`.
 The median standard deviation over all four instances is about&nbsp;50.
-Thus, accepting a solution which is worse by 50 units of makespan, i.e., with $\Delta E\approx 50$, should be possible at the beginning of the optimization process.
+Thus, accepting a solution which is worse by 50&nbsp;units of makespan, i.e., with $\Delta E\approx 50$, should be possible at the beginning of the optimization process.

 How likely should accepting such a value be?
 Unfortunately, we are again stuck at making an arbitrary choice &ndash; but at least we can make a choice from within a well-defined region: